-One option that the Office may consider to ensure that its initiatives assist buyers, and thereby enhance competition, is to require a period of "price lock in" by retailers after the retailers have posted their prices and informed the Office.
-A broadly similar scheme, called "FuelWatch", has operated in the Australian state of Western Australia since 2001.
-Under the FuelWatch scheme, operators are required to undertake the following two core steps:
+One option that the Office may consider to ensure that its initiatives assist buyers, and thereby enhance competition, is to require a period of "price lock in" by retailers after

-- Inform the local regulator on a daily basis of its gasoline and diesel prices for the following day, which the regulator then posts on its website41; and - 2.
+- 1. Inform the local regulator on a daily basis of its gasoline and diesel prices for the following day, which the regulator then posts on its website41; and - 2.
 Not alter prices from those notified to the regulator for a 24 hour period from 6am of the applicable day (that is, the day after the price was provided to the regulator).

 The stated purpose of this mechanism is to give fuel buyers certainty and price transparency.
 In addition, the mechanism is likely to have positive competition effects.
-As outlined in the previous section, price transparency is likely to enhance competition where it improves the relative ability of buyers to react rapidly to price changes.42 The FuelWatch scheme, by requiring a seller lock-in of prices for a certain period, clearly improves the relative ability of buyers to reach rapidly to price changes by slowing the ability of retailers to react to their competitors' price changes.
-Moreover, there is empirical evidence from the Australian Competition and Consumer Commission that, on average, the FuelWatch scheme led to a decrease in pricing.43
+As outlined in the previous section, price transparency is likely to enhance competition where it improves the relative ability of buyers to react rapidly to price changes.
+The FuelWatch scheme, by requiring a seller lock-in of prices for a certain period, clearly improves the relative ability of buyers to reach rapidly to price changes by slowing the ability of retailers to react to their competitors' price changes.
+Moreover, there is empirical evidence from the Australian Competition and Consumer Commission that, on average, the FuelWatch scheme led to a decrease in pricing.
+As